 It is expected that the Spinco Certificate of Incorporation, which will be amended on or prior to the Effective Date, will contain certain anti-takeover defenses that may hinder any attempt by a party or parties to acquire Spinco.
-In particular, Spinco is expected to be subject to Sectionsection 203 of the Delaware General Corporation Law and to be permitted to issue additional authorized but unissued shares of Spinco Common Stock and Spinco Preferred Stock.
+In particular, Spinco is expected to be subject to Section 203 of the Delaware General Corporation Law, to be permitted to issue additional authorized but unissued shares of Spinco Common Stock and Spinco Preferred Stock and to have a staggered board of directors.